monty-nietzsche/ruotadellafortuna/ReadME1.md

 ![Contributions welcome](https://img.shields.io/badge/contributions-welcome-orange.svg)

-# Publishing ruotaDellaFortuna on Amazon Web Services
+# RMI and Playing ruotaDellaFortuna online

 ## Creating the main server and binding it to the registry